Water Conservation, it's a hot topic!

 Avoid installing landscaping during the hottest months, especially in dry years.
 When appropriate, install drought-resistant turf, trees and xeric plants.
 Where possible, use low-water drip irrigation.

-For questions concerning water conservation in Lyons, please contact Sustainability Coordinator, Toby Russell, at (303) 823-6622 ext.
+For questions concerning water conservation in Lyons, please contact Sustainability Coordinator, Garrett McDaniel, at (303) 823-6622 ext.
 46, or email@example.com.